-Your immune system helps your body by fighting off infections and diseases.
-When you have RA, your immune response can be more active than it should be.
-XELJANZ XR/XELJANZ is believed to interfere with the activity of an enzyme called Janus kinase (JAK), which activates other cellular components which normally start the immune response in your body.
-By lowering your immune response, XELJANZ XR/XELJANZ reduces the signs and symptoms of RA.
+XELJANZ is believed to interfere with the activity of an enzyme called Janus kinase (JAK), which activates other cellular components that normally start the immune response in your body.
+By lowering your immune response, XELJANZ reduces the signs and symptoms of UC.